The best meat fishing bait is luncheon meat, without a doubt.

 If you cut your free offerings into uniform cubes they can be fed in a tighter grouping with a catapult.

 This tactic works best on heavily stocked and coloured commercial fisheries.

 But be careful here, feeding too many large cubes will soon fill the fish up.
 It’s better to feed small amounts of big baits regularly.

-Meat bait fishing tips: how do you keep bait on the hook?
+Best meat fishing bait: how do you keep it on the hook?

 One problem with soft luncheon meat is it doesn’t stay on the hook (or hair rigs) well on the cast.

 Small fish soon knock it off anyway if you do manage to get your bait where you want it.

 The solution is to use meat stops.
 These winged stops can be pushed under the bend of the hook when directly mounting meat, or used like a conventional bait stop when hair rigging.

 Meat punches, like you see above, are really handy tools.
 They allow you to cut out lots of regular sized baits very quickly.

 You can buy square or round punch sets and most tie in with popular pellet sizes.